WebKit/Speedometer/resources/todomvc/architecture-examples/angular/README.md

 MVC:\
 Model: maintains the data and behavior of an application\
 View: displays the model in the ui\
-Container: serves as an interface between view & model components
+Controller: serves as an interface between view & model components

 ## Built steps